-The best way to fund home improvements
+Best way to borrow money for home improvements

 The best way to fund home improvementsFrom a lack of property supply to high house prices, it is no surprise that many homeowners are choosing to improve their existing property rather than move.
 Adding a new bathroom, kitchen or extension to your current home can make a property feel like new, no matter how long you have lived there.
+Renovating will sometimes work out cheaper than buying a new property, but you still need to find the funds to pay for it.

 Funding home improvements